kyma-incubator/compass/docs/investigations/gateway-architecture/gateway-architecture.md

 - out of the box support for proxying queries, mutations, and subscriptions
 - type conflict detection and resolution
 - combining and editing types of merged schemas
-- single endpoint
+- single endpoint exposed on the gateway, that would be stored by clients
 - a single call to proxied API

 Cons

-- adding Node.js to our technology stack (worse performance)
+- adding Node.js to our technology stack
-- no facade over internal APIs
+- we expose 1:1 schemas from internal APIs
+- introduces dependencies on internal APIs that have to expose their schemas before stitching, in case one of them is modified at runtime of system, the gateway needs to update its stitched schema

 #### 2.2.
 Custom HTTP proxy in Go